cmzou/diffpriv/README.md

 The dataset we use is the Home Mortgage Disclosure Act Loan/Application Register (HMDA-LAR) data from 2017.

 ## Methods
 The dataset is cleaned using `insert_file_here.ipynb`.
 The reasoning can be found in `location`.
-We balance the dataset by `action_taken_name` and by different protected classes so that we can start with
+We balance the dataset by `action_taken_name` and by different protected classes so that we can create a better model and start with unbiased data.

 We measure fairness using disparate impact because it has connections to US labor law.
 We measure disparate impact with respect to approval, false negative, and false positive because we feel that protecting individuals from being falsely denied is important.